RS:X Worlds – Upset for Brits at Garda

-A set-back for top British competitors at the RS:X World Championships as they struggle to make the cut-off for Saturday’s Medal races.
+A set-back for top British competitors at the RS:X World Championships as they struggled to make the cut-off for Saturday’s Medal races.

 Emma Wilson (19,9,17,13) dropped to 12th overall after four final gold fleet races, and it is Saskia Sills (47,6,13,2) who managed to claim a medal race place in 6th.

-After four gold fleet races for the men, Tom Squires remains in 11th place after a 40th place finish this morning (Fri) and waits ashore to see if there will be any further racing today.
+After four gold fleet races for the men, Tom Squires remained in 11th place after a 40th place finish Friday morning, thus missing the medal race.

 Holland’s Kiran Bedloe keeps the men’s overall lead into the medal race, five points ahead of Pierre Le Coq of France with Dorian van Rijsselberghe in third place.

-RS:X World Championship – Women Top 10 after Final Series
+RS:X World Championship – Women Top 10 for Medal Race

 1st CHN Yunxiu Lu – – 46 pts